2018 Ford F-150 Lug Nut Torque & Bolt Specs

 Wheels — 2018 Ford F-150

 Wheel and lug nut spec for the 2018 Ford F-150.
 The wheel lug nut uses a 21mm drive on a M14x1.5 thread, torqued to 150 ft-lbs (203 Nm) at the wheels.
+At the wheels, the lug nut torques to 150 ft-lbs (203 Nm) (21mm drive, M14 x 1.5 thread).

 Brakes — 2018 Ford F-150

 Brake fasteners on the 2018 Ford F-150 — caliper bracket, slide pins, and banjo bolt torque follow.
 At the front brake caliper, the brake caliper bolt torques to 25-30 ft-lbs (13mm drive, M8x1.25 thread).
 For the front caliper, plan for a 13mm hex tool on a M10 stud; final torque is 27 ft-lb (front caliper slide pin).
 Rear caliper bracket bolt tightens to 181 ft-lb, takes a 21mm hex driver, runs on M14 threads, located at the rear axle.
 The rear caliper slide pin uses a 13mm hex drive on a M10 thread, torqued to 26 ft-lb at the rear caliper.
 At the front knuckle, the front caliper bracket bolt torques to 184 ft-lb (21mm hex drive, M14 thread).
-For the front wheel hub, plan for a 24mm tool on a M16 x 2.0 stud; final torque is 185 ft-lbs (250 Nm) (front brake caliper bracket bolt).
+For the front wheel hub, plan for a 24mm tool on a M16x2.0 stud; final torque is 185 ft-lbs (250 Nm) (front brake caliper bracket bolt).
 Rear brake caliper bracket bolt tightens to 150 Nm (111 lb-ft), takes a M14 driver, runs on 2.0 threads, located at the rear axle.

 Engine — 2018 Ford F-150

-Engine bolt-by-bolt torque for the 2018 Ford F-150, including the long block, valve covers, and intake.
-For the engine oil pan, plan for a 15mm hex tool on a M12x1.75 stud; final torque is 19 ft-lb (oil drain plug).
-Spark plug tightens to 11 ft-lb, takes a 9/16" (14mm) driver, runs on M14x1.25 threads, located at the cylinder head.
+Engine bolt-by-bolt torque for the 2018 Ford F-150, including the long block, valve covers, and intake. plan for a 3/8in ratchet tool on a M12x1.75 stud; final torque is 20 ft-lbs (27 Nm) (engine oil drain plug).
+Oil drain plug tightens to 19 ft-lb, takes a 15mm hex driver, runs on M12x1.75 threads, located at the engine oil pan.
+The spark plug uses a 5/8in drive on a M14x1.25 thread, torqued to 12 ft-lbs (16 Nm).

 Drivetrain — 2018 Ford F-150